Naide Gomes: Injury and retirement from the combined events

 A knee injury in 2005 prompted Gomes to shift her focus to the long jump and retire from the combined events at the start of 2006.
 The injury prevented her from training properly for the high jump and hurdles events, effectively ending her participation in the combined events.
 She explained her decision in a 2007 interview:

+I don't think I will be able to do combined events again.
+In the last year or so I have had problems with my left leg, specifically my left knee.
+High jumping seemed to irritate it a lot.
+I have in fact been having some pain in the knee for several years, and hurdling sometimes causes problems as well.However, long jumping doesn't seem to cause the same problems so at the start of last year my coach and I decided to just concentrate on that event.
+It had become my best individual event as well although I still hold the Portuguese Indoor High Jump record.

 In a 2015 interview after her retirement, Gomes further recalled:

+I suffered a knee injury that prevented me from jumping high.
+This injury helped me decide to specialise in the long jump in 2005.
+It was the discipline in which I could improve the most.

 Focus on the long jump and continued success in Europe (2006–2011)

 Gomes won silver at the 2006 IAAF World Indoor Championships and 2006 European Athletics Championships.
 At the World Indoor Championships held in Moscow, Russia, from 11 to 12 March, she finished the women's long jump event with a final distance of 6.73 metres, surpassing her previous record.
 At the European Championships held in Gothenburg, Sweden, she finished the women's long jump event with a final distance of 6.84 metres – a new personal best.

 Gomes defended her title in the women's indoor long jump event at the 2007 European Athletics Indoor Championships in Birmingham, United Kingdom.
 She finished first in the qualification round and final with distances of 6.68 metres and 6.89 metres, respectively.
 The latter result surpassed Gomes's previous personal best and once again raised the Portuguese record.
 Following the event, the Portuguese newspaper of record Diário de Notícias praised her as the country's new "Special One", a reference to a self-bestowed title of Portuguese football manager and former player José Mourinho.

 Prior to the 2007 World Championships in Athletics held in Osaka, Japan, Gomes expressed her goals of earning a medal and jumping over seven metres in the women's long jump event.
 She was unsuccessful in either endeavour, finishing fourth with a final distance of 6.87 metres.